Skip to main content

 Universal Supports

-AIM universal supports benefit the whole pre-school environment through empowering pre-school providers to create a more inclusive culture in their settings.
-This is achieved through; Continuous Professional Development (CPD), an inclusion charter and guidelines for pre-schools and a Level 6 qualification in Inclusion (LINC).
+AIM universal supports benefit the whole Early Learning and Care (ELC) and School-Age Childcare (SAC) environment by empowering providers to create a more inclusive culture within their settings.
+This is achieved through Continuous Professional Development (CPD), an Charter and Guidelines, and a Level 6 qualification in inclusion – the Leadership for INClusion in the Early Years (LINC) Programme.

 Level 1 – Inclusion Coordinator Training (LINC)